Abdulaziz-Alshehri1/Health-App-Final-Project/README.md

 User Stories:

-As a User I can sign and Login to the app so that I can save my Goals on Firebase.
+1. As a User I can sign and Login to the app so that I can save my Goals on Firebase.

-As a User I can write my Healthy goals in a list and save it on database so that I can do it.
+2. As a User I can write my Healthy goals in a list and save it on database so that I can do it.

-As a User I can see alot of activities and workouts so that I can practise with it.
+3. As a User I can see alot of activities and workouts so that I can practise with it.

-As a user I can count my Steps So that  I can see the number of  Daily steps.
+4. As a user I can count my Steps So that  I can see the number of  Daily steps.

-As a User I can calculate my body mass so that I can reach the desired number.
+5. As a User I can calculate my body mass so that I can reach the desired number.

-As a User I can play a memory game so that I can improve my memory.
+6. As a User I can play a  thinking & memory games so that I can improve my memory.

-As a User I can browse a list of healthy foods so that I can prepare it.
+7. As a User I can browse a list of healthy foods so that I can prepare it.

-As a User I can regulate my sleep so that I can get  the healthy and ideal Sleep.
+8. As a User I can regulate my sleep so that I can get  the healthy and ideal Sleep.

-As a User I can add Food & Diet System if I am  a Nutritionist so that I can help other Users As a User I can browse list of Diet systems so that I can use on of them.
+9. As a User I can add Food & Diet System if I am  a Nutritionist so that I can help other Users.

+10. As a User I can browse list of Diet systems so that I can use on of them.

-Aa a User I can use a Dark Mode so that I can relieve the pressure on my eyes.
+11. Aa a User I can use a Dark Mode so that I can relieve the pressure on my eyes.

-As a User I can choose between English and Arabic Languages so that I can use My favorite languages.
+12. As a User I can choose between English and Arabic Languages so that I can use My favorite languages.

 __________________________________________